xystus45/gallery/readme.md

 ## As users you can :
 * View different photos that interest me.
-* Click on a single photo to expand it and view the details of the photo.
 * View different categories of photos.
 * Copy a link to the photo to share with my friends.